Society Awards

 • sustained, outstanding service contributions to the Human Behavior and Evolution Society.

-Please note: The award is subject to the following limitation: The nominee must be at least 10 years post-PhD by of the year of their nomination.
+Please note: The award is subject to the following limitation: The nominee must be an HBES member and must at least 10 years post-PhD by of the year of their nomination.
 Self-nominations are welcome.

 Early Career Award for Distinguished Scientific Contribution